GetanehT/Film-Blog/README.md

 All the features of the deployed API were tested as part of testing/acceptance criteria for each of the React frontend user stories.

-Testing on the frontend revealed a number of bugs which had not been detected while testing the API in isolation, and led to the implementation of several additional features for consumption by the React app.
-The bugs are detailed in the bugs section below, and the following additional features were added as a result of front-end testing:

-- The `display_name` and `is_admin` fields from the Profile model were added to the serializer for the User model, as the React app requires easy access to these for (among other things)
-- The profile image of the user who created a calendar event was added to the JSON generated by the `events` endpoints, to enable the React app to easily display an Avatar for the user who created a calendar event.
-- Programatically generated event recurrences did not include details of users who had accepted invitations, meaning the React app could only display this data for the original event.
-The UserSerializer already utilised for the original events saved in the database was then also used to serialize the user data for the recurrences.
-- An event field containing full details of the event to which a notification relates was added to the notifications serializer, otherwise the React app would have to request data for each event separately from the `events/<id:int>` endpoint.
-- A `user` URL parameter was added to enable searching for events based on who created the event.
-- A `company` field was added to the Contacts model.

-### Automated tests

-Nine unit tests were written for the `contacts` endpoint.
-These are in `contacts/tests.py`, and all passed:

-- Test that the tribe administrator can list contacts for their tribe.
-- Test that a tribe member with no admin status in the same tribe can list contacts.
-- Test that an unauthenticated user cannot list contacts.
-- Test that a tribe administrator can create a new contact for their tribe.
-- Test that a tribe member without admin status cannot create a new contact.
-- Test that an unauthenticated user cannot create a new contact.
-- Test that a tribe administrator can delete a contact.
-- Test that a tribe member without admin status cannot delete a contact.
-- Test than an unauthenticated user cannot delete a contact.

 ### Python validation